cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 ]
 ```

-To execute the above request we need additional consul agent URL command line argument in Stager: `-consulAgentURL`.
+To execute the above request we use the `-consulAgentURL` flag.
 Currently `ServicePort` is always 0 since we do not register a concrete port and rely on hardcoded one.
 Using different ports requires changes in:

 - consul agent scripts (to register service with different ports)
 - stager task create request (to add several egress rules)